Off Campus Opportunities

 I was introduced to people from Ambassadors, to lobbyists, to Government Ministers, to top bureaucrats, and they willingly provided me with insights into their worlds, expanding my view of the world we live in.
 The Laurentian Leadership Centre brought Christ and culture together in a way that will impact my life forever.
 (For more of Mychele's story, click here.)

 Conrad Tiedeman, Grad 2012

 The Conservative Internship Program is not your average summer job!
 The Program’s paid summer internship offers students a chance to receive educational, political, and parliamentary experience, and participate in an exclusive guest lecture series.
 This summer was unique, not only because the party was coming off the successful May 2nd election, but also because the CPC Convention was in Ottawa.
 I was the first intern to hail from the Northern Territories.
 The Internship gave me an unique view of the Party and of the Government.
 I was ‘stationed‘ at the Conservative Resource Group, Research Division.

 Geoff Brouwer, Grad 2011

 I spent time on Parliament Hill in Ottawa with the Laurentian Leadership Centre.
 This proved to be an incredible learning opportunity.
-I was placed with the NDP critic on the environment, an MP from Edmonton, which has granted me a variety of hands-on learning and work experience related to environmental law, party politics, and various research projects.
-The work has not only been exciting, but has also broadened and deepened my knowledge of important topics here in Canada and abroad – all while earning credit towards my degree at King's.
+I was placed with the NDP critic on the environment, an MP from Edmonton, which granted me a variety of hands-on learning and work experience related to environmental law, party politics, and various research projects.
+The work has not only been exciting, but has also broadened and deepened my knowledge of important topics here in Canada and abroad--all the while earning credit towards my degree at King's.
 (For more of Geoff's story, click here.)